jadenlin0106/notebooks/tensorflow/object-detection/getting_started.md

 7. Test the code:

+   If you want to test this code with your own images, put some images in the path, the path is located at:

+   /models/research/object_detection/test_images

-   Change the code like this:
+   Then change the code like this:

    ```
    PATH_TO_TEST_IMAGES_DIR = 'test_images'
    TEST_IMAGE_PATHS = [ os.path.join(PATH_TO_TEST_IMAGES_DIR, 'image{}.jpg'.format(i)) for i in range(1, 8) ]
    ```

-    The path is located at:

-   /models/research/object_detection/test_images
+   Means I have image1.jpg to image7.jpg for this example.